ialbert/biostar-central/docs/forum-index.md

     $ conda activate engine

-Run the command `make forum init` inside of the `biostar-central` directory to migrate and collect static files.
+Execute the command `make forum init` within the `biostar-central` directory to migrate and collect static files.

     (engine) user:~/biostar-central$ make forum init    # Migrate and collect static files.

 A local database has now been created and the collected static files can be found in `biostar-central/export/static/`

-Tests are run using : `make forum test`.
+To ensure the installation process was successful, run a test by executing the command `make forum test`.

     (engine) user:~/biostar-central$ make forum test    # Run tests.